jracelis-hub/my-learning-notes/c_programming/README.md

 add(int value,int value2);       /* This is called a Function Definition (Prototype) */
 /*
- * Where int value; value2 are parameters for the function add();
+ * Where int value, value2 are parameters for the function add();
 */

 static int name = 10;        /* This is a Variable Definition since the variable is initialized to 10 */

 int main() {        /* int is the data type of the function and main() is where the source code executes its instructions */
-    int age;     /* This is a Function Declaration the variable is not yet initialized or memory allocated to it yet */ int num,num2;
+    int age;     /* This is a Function Declaration the variable is declared and not yet initialized or memory allocated to it yet */ int num,num2;

     add(num,num2);       /* This is a function call */
     /*
-     * Where num and num2 are arguments
+     * Where num and num2 are arguments being passed into the function */
-     */

     return 0;       /* This is a return type for the data type defined in the function int main() */